gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 4. `delete html and css files from previous builds`

-The only different step between develop and build, the HTML and CSS from previous builds is deleted to prevent problems with styles and pages that no longer exist sticking around.
+The only different step between develop and build, the HTML and CSS from previous builds is deleted to prevent problems with styles and pages that no longer exist.

 5. `initialize cache`

-Check if new dependencies have been installed in the `package.json`, if the versions of installed plugins have changed, or if the `gatsby-config.js` or the `gatsby-node.js` files have changed.
+Check if new dependencies have been installed in the `package.json`; if the versions of installed plugins have changed; or if the `gatsby-config.js` or the `gatsby-node.js` files have changed.
 Plugins can [interact with the cache](/docs/build-caching/).

 6. `copy gatsby files`